 Graham Metcalf has been a performer since the 1960s playing rock'n'roll, folk and country music.
 Apart from acoustic guitar, dobro and banjo, all of which he plays in the band, Graham also plays electric and pedal steel guitars and works as a solo singer and is a member of The Bounty Hunters Country Band.

 Phil Quin is a seasoned musician and singer having played lead guitar in many bands and helped form several.
-As well as acoustic guitar he plays mandolin in the band and is also the musical director of a 20-piece vocal harmony group.
+As well as acoustic guitar he plays mandolin in the band and also runs a 6-piece vocal harmony group The Bluebirds.

-Katharine Priestley joined Union Central after spending several years performing with The Saltmine Theatre Company replacing Josie Mills in 2010.
+Katharine Priestley joined Union Central after spending several years performing with The Saltmine Theatre Company and replaced Josie Mills in 2010.
 Her great singing talent was immediately apparent and she has shown true commitment to the band.

 Geoff Earp is a bass player of extraordinary ability and sensitivity and has played in many bands over a period of several decades.
-Geoff plays a Ned Steinberger upright electric bass plus a number of other bass guitars.
+He is a member of The Bounty Hunters Country Band.

 Hannah Crawford is a classically trained violinist and music teacher making her mark on the music scene in just a few short years.
 She joined Union Central in 2012 replacing Maggie Allred.
-She also plays violin in a string quartet.
+She also plays violin in the Vitula String Quartet .